 Amanda L. Goodman is the publicity manager at Darien Library, a public library in Connecticut.
 Prior to this role, she was the user experience librarian there.
-Her writing credits include The Comparative Guide to WordPress in Libraries: A LITA Guide, the Library Technology Report “Digital Media Labs in Libraries,” and various articles for UX Magazine, Library Journal, and Public Libraries Magazine.
+Goodman's author credits include The Comparative Guide to WordPress in Libraries: A LITA Guide (2014) and the Library Technology Report “Digital Media Labs in Libraries,” and she has written for UX Magazine, Library Journal, and Public Libraries Magazine.
 Her projects include cofounding LibUX, creating a worldwide map of 3D printers in libraries, and teaching classes on WordPress, UX, and digital signage.
-Goodman is serving as the LITA Board’s director-at-large for 2017−2020.
+She is serving as a LITA Board director-at-large for 2017−2020.

 Digital Media Labs in Libraries—print/e-book Bundle

 This specially priced bundle includes a print copy for desk reference along with the e-book version.
 The download link for this product can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account Profile; the print copy will be shipped to you.
 For more information about ALA eEditions file types and how to view them on eReaders, desktop computers, and other devices, see this page.

 - Table of Contents

 It’s the best of both worlds: this specially priced bundle includes a print copy for desk reference along with the e-book version.
 The e-book includes the complete text of the print edition in several different file types, readable using a variety of software and devices.
 You will be able to download the e-book immediately upon purchase; the print copy will be shipped to you.
 Note: print/e-book bundles may only be shipped to addresses within the United States; international orders cannot currently be processed online.

 This eEditions e-book is sold as a .zip file containing 3 different e-book file types:

 For more information about ALA eEditions file types and how to view them on eReaders, desktop computers, and other devices, see this page.